Martin1887/RAEfox/README.md

 The main funcionalities of RAEfox are below:

--Offline definitions search in Wiktionary.
+- Offline definitions search in Wiktionary.

--Autocompleted words while writing in search bar.
+- Autocompleted words while writing in search bar.

--Words searched history.
+- Words searched history.

--Autosave words in history (disabled by default to protect your privacity).
+- Autosave words in history (disabled by default to protect your privacity).

--Delete selected words or all words from history.
+- Delete selected words or all words from history.

--Alphabetical index.
+- Alphabetical index.

--Search words by prefix, suffix and/or contained letters.
+- Search words by prefix, suffix and/or contained letters.

--Customizable color themes (edit, add and delete themes).
+- Customizable color themes (edit, add and delete themes).

--Three tabs view in large screens.
+- Three tabs view in large screens.

 Español: